beomwookang/het_pretrained/README.md

 # het_pretrained
-This is for sharing pretrained models of HeteroNetworkAdaptation
+This is for sharing pretrained models of MobileHeteroNAS